snowdj/museum-visits-interactive-dashboard/README.md

 Unless stated otherwise, the codebase is released under [the MIT License][mit].
 This covers both the codebase and any sample code in the documentation.

-The documentation is [© Crown copyright][copyright] and all content is available under the terms of the [Open Government 3.0][ogl] licence.
+The content is [© Crown copyright][copyright] is available under the terms of the [Open Government 3.0][ogl] licence.

 [mit]: LICENCE